CMolinaBetancourt/CMolinaBetancourt/README.md

 <h1 align="center">Hi 👋, I'm Catherine</h1>
-<h3 align="center">A passionate full-stack developer from Colombia, I'm now living and enjoying the beauty of Vancouver, Canada.
+<h3 align="center">A passionate full-stack developer from Colombia, I'm now living and enjoying the beauty of British Columbia, Canada.
 After many years coordinating projects in other fields, I've recently started a new relationship with coding.
 I'm happy to be getting hands-on with development, discovering wonderful things about this impressive world and its vibrant tech community.</h3>

 - 📫 How to reach me **cathemolinab@gmail.com**